American Ancestors / New England Historic Genealogical Society Staff

 President and CEO

-D. Brenton Simons has changed the face of nonprofit-based genealogy in America by bringing the best scholarship to millions of users for more than a decade as President and CEO of AmericanAncestors and the New England Historic Genealogical Society.
-He has overseen an historic expansion of the organization ― the founding genealogical institution in America ― which now serves more than 250,000 members and millions of online users with 1.4 billion records.
-An industry leader for twenty-five years through various positions at the Society, he is proud to head the world’s premier scholarly genealogical program and he is a champion of multi-partner collaboration in the genealogy and history communities.
+D. Brenton Simons has changed the face of nonprofit-based genealogy in America and beyond by bringing the best scholarship to millions of users for more than fifteen years as President and CEO of AmericanAncestors and the New England Historic Genealogical Society.
+He has overseen an historic expansion of the organization ― the founding genealogical institution in America ― which now serves more than 355,000 members in 139 countries, and millions of online users, with 1.6 billion records at AmericanAncestors.org.

-An award-winning author, Brenton Simons has been featured on CNN, FOX, BBC, PBS-TV, The New York Times, and elsewhere.
-His most recent book, Boston Beheld: Antique Town and Country Views, was hailed by the late historian Douglass Shand-Tucci as “the book Jane Austen might have written had she run into Charles Dickens after his return from his Boston visit of 1842.”
-An earlier book ― Witches, Rakes, and Rogues ― is a critically acclaimed and popular anthology of pre-Federal Boston nonfiction history stories that has never gone out of print.
+An award-winning author, he has been featured on CNN, FOX, BBC, PBS-TV, The New York Times, Boston Business Journal, and elsewhere.
+His most recent book, Boston Beheld: Antique Town and Country Views, was hailed by the late historian Douglass Shand-Tucci as “the book Jane Austen might have written had she run into Charles Dickens after his return from his Boston visit of 1842,” and an earlier work, Witches, Rakes, and Rogues, has been a popular book for many years.

-Mr. Simons is a Board Member of Plymouth 400 and The New England Quarterly, and is a member of the American Antiquarian Society, the Society of the Cincinnati, the Club of Odd Volumes, the Colonial Society of Massachusetts, the Society of Colonial Wars (in Massachusetts and Florida), a fellow of the Massachusetts Historical Society, and a proprietor of The Boston Athenæum, among many other affiliations.
+Mr. Simons is the Secretary of the Board of The New England Quarterly, the premier journal of New England’s cultural, literary, political, and social history, and is a Board member of Plymouth 400, a member of the American Antiquarian Society, the Society of the Cincinnati, the Society of Colonial Wars (in Massachusetts and Florida), a Fellow of the Massachusetts Historical Society, and a Proprietor of The Boston Athenæum.

 Executive Vice President and Chief Operating Officer